 U.S. Postmaster General John Wanamaker once said, “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.”
-Wanamaker’s saying — in most cases — no longer applies to modern day marketing.
+Wanamaker’s saying — in most cases — no longer applies to modern-day marketing.

-Whoever is working on your commercial real estate firm’s marketing strategy — whether it is an agency or an in-house marketing team — they should be able to track your marketing investments back to actual leads and revenue for your business.
+Whoever is working on your commercial real estate firm’s marketing strategy — whether it is an agency or an in-house marketing team — should be able to track your marketing investments back to actual leads and revenue for your business.

 Why Inbound Marketing Matters

 There are a lot of definitions floating around about what inbound marketing is, but an easy way to think about it is to think of the leads flowing in versus you scouting them.
 According to HubSpot, inbound marketing is “focused on attracting customers through relevant and helpful content and adding value at every stage of your customer’s buying journey.”